CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br>
 *Level 1 - validated*
 <br>
-Pseudogene loci that were jointly predicted by the Yale Pseudopipe and UCSC Retrofinder pipelines as well as by Havana manual annotation; other transcripts that were verified experimentally by RT-PCR and sequencing through the GENCODE experimental pipeline.
+Pseudogene loci were jointly predicted by the Yale Pseudopipe and UCSC Retrofinder pipelines as well as by Havana manual annotation; other transcripts were verified experimentally by RT-PCR and sequencing through the GENCODE experimental pipeline.
 <br>
 *Level 2 - manual annotation*
 <br>